 You can add alerts so you will be informed every time the data crosses a threshold you specify For example you might like a push notification each time the outside temperature falls below freezing.
 A nice way to test the system is to blow into the indoor senor.
 The sudden increase in CO2 will show a spike on the graph in the app as well as pushing an alert to your phone about the sudden change in air quality.

 Doing More with your Data – Many shiny new digital home systems capture your data and forget to allow you to access it in other ways.
 Thankfully Netatmo have thought of this and allow you to export your data (CSV or Excel format) to explore and crunch.
 In addition the system has an API to allow third party developers to design new apps.
 An example is baratmo which allows you to see your netatmo stations’ data directly in your Mac’s menubar.
-We also noticed this forum post on possible xPL support coming in the future too.
+We also noticed a forum post on possible xPL support coming in the future too.
 You can share your account with an email invite to a friend or by using your social network contacts (Facebook, Twitter, Google+ or Linkedin).
 You can also opt in to contribute your data to a growing global air quality monitoring network.